Dartmouth, Nova Scotia: Economy

-The city was not only a bedroom community for Halifax, but also had commerce and industries of its own, including the Volvo Halifax Assembly plant, and a molasses plant dating back to the days of the triangular trade with the West Indies.
-Today, Dartmouth is home to the shopping district of Dartmouth Crossing, as well as federal government offices, many located in the Queen Square building on Alderney Drive.
+In the early 19th century, there was a molasses plant.
+John P. Mott & Co. was established by John Prescott Mott sometime in 1844, and they made soap as well as other products.

+On 11 June 1963, Prince Bertil inaugurated the Volvo Halifax Assembly factory in Dartmouth.
+Between 1963 and 1998, the plant built almost 350,000 cars.

 Dartmouth also had the first IKEA store in Canada and the Americas, which operated between 1975 and 1988.
-IKEA returned to the city in 2017 in a different location, serving the entire Halifax Regional Municipality.
+IKEA returned to Dartmouth in 2017 in a new location, billed as IKEA Halifax.

-Transportation and communications

 Transportation

 Dartmouth is linked to Halifax by the oldest continuously operating saltwater ferry service in North America with the first crossing having taken place in 1752.
 Early ferries were powered by horses, which were replaced with steam engines in 1830.
 During the early 20th century, ferries shuttled pedestrians and vehicles between the downtown areas of Halifax and Dartmouth.

 A railway trestle was built across Halifax Harbour in the late 19th century to bring rail service to Dartmouth, but it was destroyed by a storm, requiring the present railway connection built around Bedford Basin.

 During the early 1950s, construction began on the Angus L. Macdonald Bridge, a suspension bridge crossing Halifax Harbour.
 It opened in 1955, ushering in an unprecedented development boom in Dartmouth.
 New subdivisions, shopping centres, office buildings, and industrial parks have been built in recent decades.
 A second bridge, the A. Murray MacKay Bridge, was opened in 1970 and the Highway 111 Circumferential Highway was built around Dartmouth to Woodside at this time.